Shine (film): Historical accuracy

 Some family members have stated that certain events and relationships in David Helfgott's life are portrayed inaccurately in the film.
 Helfgott's sister Margaret Helfgott, in her book Out of Tune, states that Helfgott's father Peter Helfgott was a loving husband, over-lenient parent and not the abusive tyrant portrayed in Shine.
 She states that Peter Helfgott's decision to prevent David from going overseas at the age of 14 was a reasonable judgment that he was not ready for such independence.

 Margaret and Les Helfgott (David's brother) have stated that "there was no estrangement from members of David's family following his return to Australia.
 On the contrary, he moved straight back into the family home, and was cared for by our family.
 Dad was not 'overbearing', and his main objection to David's going abroad was his concern for his son's welfare."

-Les Helgott has described the portrayal of their father both in Shine and in Gillian Helfgott's biography as "all outright lies".
+Les Helfgott has described the portrayal of their father both in Shine and in Gillian Helfgott's biography as "all outright lies".
 David Helfgott's first wife Clare Papp has also said that Peter Helfgott was "quite badly maligned" in the film.
 Helfgott's mother said the film haunted her and that she felt "an evil had been done".

 Scott Hicks has defended the authenticity of the movie's portrayal of Helfgott's childhood and suggested that David's other siblings, Susie and Les, were at odds with Margaret's claims and were happy with the movie.
 John Macgregor—who was involved in the research and wrote an early treatment for Shine—claimed that the portrayal of the Helfgotts' father was supported not only by David but (with the exception of Margaret) by every family member and family friend he and Scott Hicks interviewed, as well as by every interviewee who had a professional or musical connection with David throughout his early life.

 Pianistic ability

-The New Zealand philosopher Denis Dutton claims that the film grossly exaggerates Helfgott's pianistic ability, drawing public attention away from pianists who are more talented and disciplined.
+The New Zealand philosopher Denis Dutton claimed that the film grossly exaggerates Helfgott's pianistic ability, drawing public attention away from pianists who are more talented and disciplined.